 About Olde Towne East Real Estate

-The real estate market in Olde Towne East was hit pretty hard during the recession that resulted from bad lending practices circa 2004-2008, but as of 2012, it appears the market in this neighborhood has recovered.
-The amount of city, bank-owned and short-sale houses is dwindling fast, while regular home prices are rising for sellers and buyers are finding more and more homes in better condition for moving in.
+The real estate market in Olde Towne East was hit pretty hard during the recession that resulted from bad lending practices circa 2004-2008, but as of 2023, it appears the market in this neighborhood has recovered.
+The amount of city, bank-owned, and short-sale houses is dwindling fast, while regular home prices are rising for sellers and buyers are finding more and more homes in better condition for moving in.

-Because of its friendly, welcoming atmosphere and community, its live events (which include musical performances at the Community Garden), and residents’ efforts to provide even the oldest houses with greener, more modern energy efficiency systems, Olde Towne East is as young at heart as it ever was.
+Because of its friendly, welcoming atmosphere and community, its live events (which include musical performances at the Community Garden), and residents’ efforts to provide even the oldest houses with greener, more modern energy efficiency systems, Olde Towne East is as young as heart as it ever was.